 While most of these forms of exercise are fairly specific to running, at some point you’ll need to increase your running mileage to reach your true potential.
 To be a good runner, you have to run a lot.
 Alternative training can help bridge the gap, especially for injury-prone runners, but you can’t plant potatoes and harvest carrots (I love that line!).

-If you don’t know how to break through your performance plateau and want some help, consider joining a step-by-step program on how to become more consistent with fewer injuries.
+If you don’t know how to break through your performance plateau and want some help, consider joining a program on how to become more consistent with fewer injuries.
 Details here.

 For more advice on how to run faster (without all the injuries), sign up here or in the box below for a free email course on getting faster.Photo Credit